Evaluating the Impact of Inter-cluster Communications in Edge Computing: System Architecture and Testbed Design

 \subsection{Applications}

-The three example applications are functions served on top of the Knative\footnote{https://knative.dev} framework which handles requests and provides HTTP endpoints.
-Their source code is published on Github\footnote{https://github.com/fcarp10/serverless-functions}.
-While all of these applications are deployed at the same time, they are interacted with sequentially.
+The three example applications are functions served on top of the Knative\cite{knative} framework, which handles requests and provides HTTP endpoints.
+Their source code is published on GitHub\cite{functions}.
+While all of those applications are deployed at the same time, we interact with them sequentially.
 Automatic scaling in Kubernetes is deactivated since we do not aim to measure total achievable performance on the given hardware but instead relative response time differences.
-The functionality of the respective functions can be summarized as follows:
+The functionality of each deployed function can be described as follows: